pablo14/data-science-live-book/readme.md

 _Creating & interpreting Predictive Models coming soon_

-And it is heavly based on the `funModeling` package.
+And it is heavly based on the `funModeling` package from the <a href="https://cloud.r-project.org">R language</a> .
 Please install before starting :)

 `install.packages("funModeling")`